-Office Hours & Contact Information
+Contact Information

-Tue, 12:00-1:40 pm, and by appointment; 132 Anderson Hall; mpoceski@ufl.edu; people.clas.ufl.edu/mpoceski
+email: mpoceski@ufl.edu; webpage: www.clas.ufl.edu/users/mpoceski/.

 Course Description

 The course is a comprehensive historical survey of the main religious traditions in China, including Buddhism, Confucianism, Daoism, and popular religion.
 Through lectures, discussions, and reading of select primary and secondary sources, we explore the formulations and subsequent transformations of key beliefs, doctrines, practices, and institutions that characterized specific religious traditions.
 We also examine the patterns of interaction among different traditions, as well as the general character and tenor of religious life in both traditional and modern China.